 4. What is the most important part of a teaching assistant role at this school?

-This is an excellent question to find out a bit more of how the school operates, and also provide an opening to promote yourself again.
+This is an excellent question to find out a bit more about how the school operates, and also provide an opening to promote yourself again.

-If the interviewer speaks about reading support for children with learning difficulties, you could mention your experience or interest in this area of teaching support.
+If the interviewer speaks about reading support for children with learning difficulties or Special Education Needs, you could mention your experience or interest in this area of teaching support.